-- 2 apples sliced
+- 2 apples organic, sliced, 250 g

 - 1/4 teaspoon cinnamon ground

 - 1 pinch nutmeg

 - 1 pinch salt

-- powdered sugar optional
+- Confectioner's sugar (optional)

-- maple syrup optional
+- Maple syrup (optional)

-Preheat the oven to 400º F.
+Preheat the oven to 400 degrees F.

 Take a 10 inch cast iron skillet.
 Melt the butter over medium high heat.
-Add the brown sugar and stir few minutes.
-Then lay the thinly sliced apples* and sauté for about 5 minutes until the apples soften, turn slightly golden and caramelized.
+Add one tablespoon brown sugar and stir few minutes.
+Then lay the thinly sliced apples and sauté for about 5 minutes until the apples soften, turn slightly golden and caramelized.

 Pour the pancake batter evenly over the top of the apples.
 Place the skillet in the oven and bake for about 15-20 minutes.
 It should puff up and turn golden brown.
 Start checking with a cake tester or a toothpick after 15 minutes of baking time to make sure the inside is baked.